walnuthq/madara-docs/docs/components/nodes.md

 A sequencer node is responsible for executing transactions and organizing them in a block.
 Transactions are typically received from full nodes.

-Each transaction is executed and included in a block by a senquencer if it passes the following conditions:
+Each transaction is executed and included in a block by a sequencer if it passes the following conditions:
 1. The transaction is valid according to the network rules.
 1. The transaction is correctly ordered.
-Transactions which are sent from a same account are ordered using an incremental *nonce*.
-If, due to network latency, a transaction is received out of order then it will wait until transactions with a smaller nonce are processed from that account.
+Transactions that are sent from the same account are ordered by an incremental *nonce*.
+If a transaction is received out of order due to network latency, it will wait until transactions with a smaller nonce are processed from that account.
 1. There is space left in the current block.
-A sequencer will produce a new block at set time intervals, or earlier if the block is full.
+A sequencer produces new blocks at fixed intervals, or sooner if the current block reaches maximum capacity.
 If there is not enough space in the current block for a new transaction, and the above conditions are met, then it will be added to the next block.

 #### Mempool

 A transaction is considered valid if it follows the network's rules.
 However, it may not fit in the current block and/or its nonce may be too high.
-This kind of transactions are accepted by the sequencer, but are placed in a transaction queue.
+These kinds of transactions are accepted by the sequencer, but are placed in a transaction queue.

 This queue is also called the *mempool*.

-#### Feeder Gateway
+#### Feeder gateway

 A feeder gateway is a collection of endpoints at the node that can be turned on or off.
 These are typically enabled in a sequencer.